Skip to content

 Knowledge required; but not enough

 Now, knowledge is a threshold requirement, but alone is not enough to prove criminal intent.
-So even if she has knowledge about an object, that’s not enough.
+So even if she has knowledge about an object, alone that’s not a crime.
 She must also have “dominion and control” of that object, to be in constructive possession.

 But the “Prohibited Person in Possession” crime has an even lower level of intent “knowing possession” + “ineligible person.”
 Every criminal statute must have some level of criminal intent.
-But we have different levels of criminal intent in our statutes.
+But our statutes contain different levels of criminal intent.

 Contraband Identity